-Type A - Under soaker
+Type C - Under/over tapered

 Type D - Tray

 3.12 FLASHING LARGE ROOF PENETRATIONS

 Penetrations through ribbed cladding block the valleys (or pans), and thus affect the free flow of rainwater down a roof.
 All flashings have to weatherproof the cladding - but on the uphill side of large penetrations, they also have to channel rainwater sideways into valleys that run unobstructed to the eaves.